exasol/transformers-extension/doc/changes/unreleased.md

 #### BREAKING CHANGES:

 * The `max_length` parameter has been renamed to `max_new_tokens`, and its behavior changed.
-Both of these changes where done in accordance with changes in [transformers](https://huggingface.co/docs/transformers/main_classes/pipelines#transformers.TextGenerationPipeline).
+Both of these changes where done in accordance with changes in the [transformers library](https://huggingface.co/docs/transformers/main_classes/pipelines#transformers.TextGenerationPipeline).
-* All prediction udf's have been renamed:
+* All prediction UDFs have been renamed:

 | Old UDF name                               | new UDF name                |
 |--------------------------------------------|-----------------------------|